 "Thanks."
 But just as Molly was about to hand Sherlock one of the bags, she looked to her left and made unfortunate and unexpected eye contact with someone.

-"Well...
-Hello Molly."
-And there stood Tom.
-He had addressed Molly, but almost immediately had then focused on Sherlock.
+There stood Tom.
+He had addressed Molly, but almost immediately had then turned his focus on Sherlock.

 Sherlock smiled and shook his head as he looked of into the distance and sighed.
 "This day just keeps getting better and better," he muttered to himself.